AwesomeZaidi/Make-Reminder/proposal.md

 # MakeUtility Project

-Make-Reminder is a Golang Slackbot that can give you the weather of any city you'd like to know.
+Weather is a Golang Slackbot that can give you the weather of any city you'd like to know.
 All you have to do is just ask it 😄 🌤

 ## Proposal Description